glody007/akieni-blog/README.md

 ## Additional notes

 - To enable a user access to the dashboard his author's flag must be true in the user table
-- There must be at least 10 articles to show the featured section
+- There must be at least 6 articles with images to show the featured section